fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 ---> 100%
 ```
-Python-jose suggests cryptographic backends as an extra.
-In our case we have specified [pyca/cryptography](http://cryptography.io/) as the backend to use but you can use any, as per python-jose docs suggestion.
-For more information on these backends, refer to [python-jose](https://github.com/mpdavis/python-jose#installation)

 </div>

+<a href="https://github.com/mpdavis/python-jose" class="external-link" target="_blank">Python-jose</a> requires a cryptographic backend as an extra.

+Here we are using the recommended one: <a href="http://cryptography.io/" class="external-link" target="_blank">pyca/cryptography</a>.

+!!! tip
+    This tutorial previously used <a href="https://pyjwt.readthedocs.io/" class="external-link" target="_blank">PyJWT</a>.

+    But it was updated to use Python-jose instead as it provides all the features from PyJWT plus some extras that you might need later when building integrations with other tools.

 ## Password hashing